Healthy Homes Assessment Karamu

 Karamu Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Karamu and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement to all Karamu and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.

-• Property managers and private landlords have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Property managers and private landlords must ensure their rental properties conform to the Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes